The Disaster Artist

 A MOVIE ABOUT A MOVIE

-At time’s the movie is uncomfortable.
-Other times it’s laugh-out-loud funny.
-But, most impressively, The Disaster Artist is consistently a sincere look at two men whose friendship allowed them both to live out their dream of being actors and making a movie that people love.
+Directed by James Franco and based on the tell-all book of the same name, The Disaster Artist is a strange movie about some strange people making one of the world’s strangest movies–Tommy Wiseau’s so-bad-it’s-fascinating 2003 feature film, The Room.
+At times, the movie is uncomfortable.
+Other times, it’s laugh-out-loud funny.
+But, most impressively, The Disaster Artist is consistently a sincere look at two men whose friendship allowed them both to live out their shared dream of being actors and making a movie that people love.

 And while it might be easy to find yourself entertained by just the sheer amount of comedic talent present in the movie–a roster of notable actors that could easily rival that of 2013’s This is the End.
-While that alone might sell a lot of tickets, the movie’s greatest strength isn’t in the comedy but in the care Franco takes to present a sincere tale about friendship.
+While that alone might sell a lot of people one watching The Disaster Artist, the movie’s greatest strength isn’t in the comedy but in the care Franco takes to present a sincere tale about friendship.

 A MOVIE ABOUT PEOPLE